wright-cemrc-projects/cryoet-montage/SerialEM/README.md

 ## SerialEM Setup for Montage Cryo-Electron Tomography

-This workflow uses SerialEM to implement dose distribution and montage cryo-electron tomography for acquisition of large field of view without sacrificing high resolution information.
+This workflow uses SerialEM (3.8 and above) to implement dose distribution and montage cryo-electron tomography for acquisition of large field of view without sacrificing high resolution information.

 ### Features